Need tech support but don't have the resources or desire to hire and manage an IT department? Online tech support is for you.

 "Online tech support is a small business' best friend because it allows them to receive enterprise-class support and service at a small business price," said Tim Singleton, owner and president at Strive Technology Consulting.

-And unlike IT departments that have a backlog of tasks, or calling tech support companies that send on-site technicians, online tech support services provide immediate, even if remote, IT support.
+And unlike IT departments that have a backlog of tasks, or calling tech support companies that send on-site technicians, online tech support services provide immediate IT support, even if remote.

 "Since IT companies can do more work remotely, they spend less time traveling and more time fixing problems," Singleton said.
 "This means a single technician can support more end users.
 With a whole team of techs supporting dozens of companies, each small business has access to an entire computer support team."